Phillip-N/de-project/README.md

     * [Analytics](#pd-a)

 ## Purpose of the Project <a name='purpose'></a>
-The purpose of the project is build a data pipeline using the skills learned from the Data Engineering Zoomcamp (https://github.com/DataTalksClub/data-engineering-zoomcamp).
+The purpose of the project is build a data pipeline using the skills learned from the <a href='https://github.com/DataTalksClub/data-engineering-zoomcamp'>Data Engineering Zoomcamp</a>.
+The problem the project is attempting to solve is a matter of how to process used cars data from a <a href='https://www.kaggle.com/datasets/rupeshraundal/marketcheck-automotive-data-us-canada'>kaggle dataset</a> for the purpose of further analysis.
+The architecture below demonstrates how the steps and infrastracture we will use to solve the problem.

 ## Data Pipeline Architecture <a name='architecture'></a>
 The pipeline architecture can be seen in the below diagram.
 Technologies that will be used include: